Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Introduction

-Empirical results across six representative environments demonstrate the effectiveness of our approach for both intra-environment and cross-environment continual learning scenarios, yielding performance improvements of 4–22\% across iterations on target environments.
-Moreover, while continually learning in target environments, the agent preserves and in some cases improves performance in existing environments without significant catastrophic forgetting.
-We further conduct a detailed analysis of the agent’s internal parameter updates during continual learning.
-We find that only about 20\% of the parameters are substantially updated, consistent with recent findings in RL~\citep{mukherjee2025reinforcement}.
-Furthermore, the update patterns differ markedly between the LLM backbone and the vision encoder.
+Empirical results across six representative environments demonstrate the effectiveness of our approach for both intra-environment and cross-environment continual learning scenarios, yielding absolute performance improvements of 3–29\% across iterations on target environments without catastrophic forgetting in others.
+Furthermore, we evaluate \ACuRL{} under realistic environment changes in Figure~\ref{fig:dynamic_acurl} and show that it effectively mitigates their impact, achieving relative performance gains of up to 145\% under such shifts.
+To better understand how the agent evolves during continual learning, we conduct a detailed analysis of the agent’s internal parameter updates.
+We find that only about 20\% of the parameters are substantially updated, consistent with recent findings on RL~\citep{mukherjee2025reinforcement}.
+Moreover, the update patterns differ markedly between the LLM backbone and the vision encoder.
 Specifically, parameter updates in the LLM backbone are primarily concentrated in the higher layers, whereas updates in the vision encoder gradually diminish as depth increases.
 This analysis helps explain why the agent can continually learn in target environments while preserving performance in other environments, thereby mitigating catastrophic forgetting.